blahosyl/dinner-party/README.md

 The result is more user-friendly and less prone to errors than using Google Sheet's built-in filtering and sorting for the same purpose.

+It was developed as the first Python project for my coursework for [Code Institute](https://codeinstitute.net/) (Portfolio Project 3).

 Developer: [Dr. Sylvia Blaho](https://www.linkedin.com/in/blahosylvia/)